Project

 Once a batch has been added to a project, you can set the priority of its data rows.
 To do so, define a list of label parameter overrides (LPOs), which are tuples that set the priority for individual data rows.

-Each override has three values: an object of the DataRow class or a DataRowIdentifier object, the new priority, and the number of labels affected.
+Each override has three values: an object of the DataRow class or a DataRowIdentifier object, the new priority.
 All values must be integers that match the range of the list.

 Override lists are limited to 1,000 items; larger lists trigger an error.